The Victorian Government's Road Management Act provides for each road authority throughout the state to prepare a Road Management Plan.

 Current and previous versions of the Road Management Plan

-The City of Melbourne's Road Management Plan was first adopted in August 2004 and was amended in February 2010 to:
+From time to time, the City of Melbourne reviews its Road Management Plan to ensure it is clear, accurate and up to date, and amends it accordingly.
+The City of Melbourne's Road Management Plan was first adopted in August 2004 and was amended in February 2010 and again in July 2015 to:

 - broaden the range of assets managed under the provisions of the road management plan

-- to clarify the identification of categories of roads subject to inspection and
+- clarify the identification of categories of roads subject to inspection and

 - efficient and